ycwu1030/2HDM_FR/README.md

 $$v, m_h, m_H, m_A, m_{\pm}, \cos(\beta-\alpha), \tan\beta, m_{12}^2$$

+## The Yukawa Coupling

+In this branch (G2HDM), I added the general Yukawa couplings with imposing the $Z_2$ symmetry.
+In addition to the usual Yukawa couplings that are controlled by the fermion mass and $t_\beta$ and $c_{\beta-\alpha}$, there will be extra matrices controlling the Yukawa couplings.
+For each type of the fermion (up, down, charged lepton), there will be a 3x3 $\rho$ matrix of which the elements can be set in the parameter card.

+In general, all the elements in the $\rho$ matrix will be non-zero.
+However, in many studies, one may want to use some special texture of these couplings where many elements of these matrices are zero.
+In such case, there are two ways to set the $\rho$ matrices:

+1. Directly setting the elements in the parameter card
+2. Using restrict card when loading the UFO model in MG5

+For the second case, the restrict card is just a parameter card with specicifc value for some entries of the rho matrices which can be put in the UFO folder.

 ## Citation

 If you use the model file in this repository, please cite as